Documenting Your Independent Project

 A well done Capstone can easily become part of your professional portfolio — something to be referenced or shared for graduate school applications and during job interviews.

-New in 2019: All students will create an e-portfolio that captures the learning cycle of their experience via pre-, mid-, and post-project reflection.
-Students also will be required to choose one of the options below and to discuss it with their mentor ahead of applying to DukeEngage.
+Students will be required to choose one of the options below and to discuss it with their mentor ahead of applying to DukeEngage:

 - Digital Presentation – A video/documentary or a PowerPoint with recorded audio